aischlena/mlinvitrotox-tutorial/README.md

 Now, you can directly start with the [Usage section](#usage) below and can skip the setup of the tutorial repository.

-If using the provided Renku project with your own data, the data has to uploaded as a zip file first via the interactive menu on the left.
-The generated results have to then be downloaded before closing the session.
-If you start a free Renku account, you can clone the public tutorial project and then use git to save the changes to the code and the data that you generate.
+If you are using the provided renku project with your own data, you must first upload the data as a zip file via the interactive menu on the left.
+Be sure to download the generated results before closing the session.
+If you create a free Renku account, you can clone the public tutorial project and use Git to save any changes to the code and data you generate.

+If you want to take advantage of additional functionality offered by renku projects, we recommend [creating a free account](https://renkulab.io).
+This will enable you to clone the publicly available MLinvitroTox project, upload your own data, and save predictions for further use.

-### Setup the tutorial repopsitory
+### Setup the tutorial repopsitory for CLI

 If you like to work locally, open a terminal and move to the folder in which you would like to work.